vondrakt/nanopore-read-annotation/README.md

 > - -c the coding table used for read coding
 > - -o output file name

-Output `coded_length_table` summarized all individual arrays from different groups as well as their characteristics, extracted from the coded reads.
-It contains five columns: the array name, the array length, encoding, read length and a column which indicates whether the array is intact or truncated.
+Output `coded_length_table` provides information about all repeat regions identified in the reads.
+It contains five columns: the repeat name, the array length, encoding, read length and a column which indicates whether the array is intact or truncated.

 Example of length table: